adamclasic/Using-Bootstrap/README.md

   <h3 align="center">Using Bootstrap</h3>

   <p align="center">
-    This project is part of the Microverse CSS3 and HTML curriculum!
+    This is a replica of the news site Newsweek.com using the Bootstrap framework.
     <br />
     <a href="https://github.com/adamclasic/Using-Bootstrap/issues"><strong>Explore the docs »</strong></a>
     <br />